AdobeDocs/aem-wknd-headless-react-sandbox/README.md

 - `aem-local/assets` - for every content fragment, each asset reference is retrieved and stored by replicating the same folder structure e.g `/assets/content/dam/wknd/end/adventures/bali-surf-camp/AdobeStock_175749320.jpg`.

 Once the `aem-local` folder is populated with content fragments, a local [Express](https://expressjs.com/) web server is started `gql-server.js` to serve the content fragments and assets by exposing a GraphQL client on `http://localhost:3000/gql`.
-Custom Content Fragment Model Properties defined in the GraphQL schema are randomly auto-generated for types like strings or numbers.
+Custom Content Fragment Model properties defined in the GraphQL schema have auto-generated values for types like strings or numbers.
 A local [GraphiQL](https://github.com/graphql/graphiql) IDE is also available by default at `http://localhost:3000/gql`.

 In parallel, the Vite development server is started to serve the React application on `http://localhost:5173` with Hot Module Reload enabled by default.